Description

 Instructions

-Bring water to boil in a medium pot.
+- Polenta: Bring water to boil in a medium pot.
 Season with salt, pepper and spices.
 Once it’s boiling gradually whisk in the corn meal, bring to a simmer, cover and turn heat to low.
 Mix again in 10 minutes.
 Then cook for another 10 minutes ( 20-25 minutes total).
 Stir in the olive oil, butter or goat cheese.
-Turn heat off.
+Turn the heat off.

-Cook the veggies.
-Cut veggies into bite sized pieces.
+- Cook the veggies.
+Cut veggies into bite-sized pieces.
 In a large skillet, heat oil over medium heat.
 Add mushrooms first, and sauce until just tender, 4-5 minutes.
 Add shallot and other veggies.
 Season with salt and pepper and stir often.
 Lower heat and take your time, cook about 5 minutes until al dente, or just fork tender.
 Give a splash of wine or water, turn heat up to medium to help cook off the wine.
 Taste, adjust salt, remembering the gremolata will add a lot of flavor, so keep the veggies simple.
 If you have very thick asparagus, or larger pieces of veggies, you could cover the pan for a few minutes to lightly steam them, being careful not to overcook or you may lose their lovely color.
 If using pea shoots as the garnish, make a well in the center of the pan and lightly sauté them (keeping them separate).

+- Assemble two polenta bowls: or make one large beautiful platter or bowl and serve it from there.
 If polenta has thickened too much, reheat it, whisking in a little splash of water, until loose and creamy again.
 Re-taste for salt.
 Pour polenta into bowls, top with a mound of the veggies, then top with optional pea shoots.
-Spoon the flavorful gremolata around the veggies, over the polenta.

 Notes